 E-5.13 If the tack-free time occurred at an occasion when no one was available to check it (that is, night or weekend) start the test over, at such a time where the anticipated final point will occur during working hours.

-NOTE – Certain test conditions seem to have a particularly large influence on the accuracy of this test and therefore should be closely watched.
-Of prime importance is performing the test at the called-out conditions.
+NOTE — Certain test conditions seem to have a particularly large influence on the accuracy of this test and therefore, should be closely watched of prime importance is performing the test at the called-out conditions.

-Table 2 : Summary of Time intervals
+Table 2 Summary of Time Intervals

 (Clause E-5.11)